cap-js/docs/guides/deployment/microservices.md

 Before deploying you need to log in to Cloud Foundry.

-To locally build the apps, run
+Build the apps locally:

 ```shell
 npm run build
 ```

-To deploy the built artifacts to Cloud Foundry, run
+Deploy the built artifacts to Cloud Foundry:

 ```shell
 npm run deploy